CSEAMAN3/about-me/README.md

 1. Create a top ten list - completed but unnumbered.
 2. convert work experience and education into an unordered list. - completed.

-3. Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number.
+3. Add a 6th question to the guessing game that takes in a numeric input by prompting the user to guess a number. -completed
-4. Indicates through an alert if the guess is “too high” or “too low”.
+4. Indicates through an alert if the guess is “too high” or “too low”. - completed
-5. It should give the user exactly four opportunities to get the correct answer.
+5. It should give the user exactly four opportunities to get the correct answer. - completed
 6. After all attempts have been exhausted, tell the user the correct answer.
-Consider using a loop of some sort.
+Consider using a loop of some sort. - completed

 7. Add a 7th question that has multiple possible correct answers that are stored in an array.
 8. Give the user 6 attempts to guess the correct answer.